🚨 Heads up! This course is no longer supported. We recommend checking out our Webflow Essentials course.

 Transcript

-A GIFF only has 256 colours that it can use.
-The positive is that it is very small, it is also very good for text and images and logos because the way that it works, the way it is put together means that it retains a really crisp edge on things like type and logos or small icons that don’t have too many colours.
-It can be used for any clipart type of images that don’t have too many colours.
+The positive is that it is very small, often smaller than a jpeg.
+The other perk for a GIF is that it is really good for text and image and logos because the way that a gif works, okay, the way that it's put together is that it retains a really crisp edge on things like, uh, on really high contrast things like type and like logos or small icons that don't have too many colors.
+Okay?
+So gif are really good for those sorts of things.
+Buttons, icons, logos, any sort of clip art style of graphics that have really simple colors that don't have more than 256.
+Okay?

-When it comes to web design, it is a trade off between quality and file size.
-If I can use a JPEG to get a smaller file size than a PNG without any visible difference in quality then I’m going to use a JPEG.
-The good thing about a PNG is that it has transparency.
-GIFF has transparency but is very very poor.
-It is only able to turn pixels completely see through or completely opaque.
-Whereas a PNG will show you multi level transparency.
-Great for drop shadows and things that need a transparent background.
-You might have an image or a photograph that needs to have a transparent background in your website.
+So if I can use a JPEG to get a smaller file size of the p and g and you can't tell a visual, uh, visual difference, I'm going to use a jp.
+Okay?
+So, um, the reason you would use a PNG is that it has transparency, GIF has transparency, but it's very, very poor, okay?
+It's only able to turn pixels completely see through or completely opaque where it has a PNG is able to show you a, um, multi-level transparency, great for drop shadows and things that need to have a transparent background.
+You might have an image or a product, you've taken a photograph and there needs to be a transparent background to show the background in your website.
+Okay?

 • Powered by Marvin